ASJordi/codewars/README.md

         <li><a href="/src/main/java/kyu7/GreatestCommonDivisorBitCount.java">Greatest Common Divisor Bit Count</a></li>
         <li><a href="/src/main/java/kyu7/IsItASixBitUnsignedNumber.java">Regexp Basics - is it a six bit unsigned number?</a></li>
         <li><a href="/src/main/java/kyu7/IsValidIdentifier.java">Is Valid Identifier</a></li>
+        <li><a href="/src/main/java/kyu7/CheckWhetherANumberIsValidInAGivenNumeralSystem.java">Check Whether A Number Is Valid In A Given Numeral System</a></li>
     </ol>
     </details>
     <details>